on Car hire

 fuel or paying an extra charge to have the tank re-filled.

-Going abroad -Make
+Going abroad -Make sure

-to take the vehicle abroad and that you familiarise yourself
+take the vehicle abroad and that you familiarise yourself

 with the driving regulations at your destination.
 You